 By hiring an experienced real estate agent claim attorney from Whitney, LLP to represent you in a negligence, fraud or breach of contract case, you receive professional help in resolving what may be an otherwise confusing and emotional situation.
 Multiple home buyers we have represented have been deceived by their own agent or by the agent on the other side of the transaction.
 When they address the problem with their agent, their agent often tells that there is nothing else they can do.
 That is often bad and self-serving advice by an agent who does not want to deal with the issue any more, or take responsibility for their actions that feel short of their duties.

 Whitney, LLP provides free legal consultations in cases involving real estate agents.
-Representation in these cases is offered on a contingent basis, meaning attorney’s fees and expenses are paid only once compensation is recovered.
 Contact us using our Online Contact Form, or call us at 410 583 8000.